-The History course at Merici is based on the Australian Curriculum content and development of skills.
+The History course at Merici College is based on the Australian Curriculum content and development of skills.
 In Year 8, students participate in an incursion where they are transported to Medieval Europe and participate in activities such as medieval dancing, archery, cooking and creating authentic art works.
-In Years 9 and 10 we make use of resources in the local area, such as the War Memorial, films, media and hands on resources, such as artefacts, to enhance learning in the classroom.
+In Years 9 and 10 we make use of resources in the local area, such as the War Memorial, National Museum of Australia, films, media and hands on resources, such as artefacts, to enhance learning in the classroom.